deekshachilukuri31/Toronto-Real-Estate-Investment-Development/README.md

 Key facts about the Real Estate Prices In Toronto:

-Did you know that the average price of real estate properties have risen by at least 70% in the last 5 years in Toronto

-Did you know apartments are the most affordable housing type in Toronto.
+Did you know that the average price of real estate properties have risen by at least 70% in the last 5 years in Toronto Did you know apartments are the most affordable housing type in Toronto.
 An average price around 500K$.
 Toronto eastern district 01 is the most expensive area to live in in 2021.

+Summary:

+MLS Home price index follows the actual property prices closely and are highly correlated.
+York mill is the most expensive region in Toronto with average price in the range of 1.8M$.
+The most affordable region is Bradford West Gwillimbury.
+The City of Toronto has observed the highest rate of change.
+Oshawa has observed the least change in YoY rate.
+The detached family home are the most expensive type of property to purchase.